Nissan Titan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Nissan Titan are $1,374 every 12 months including full coverage.
-Comprehensive insurance costs an estimated $260 each year, collision costs $424, and liability is estimated at $510.
-A policy with just liability insurance costs approximately $568 a year, with coverage for high-risk drivers costing $2,966 or more.
-16-year-old drivers pay the highest rates at $5,308 a year or more.
+U.S. average insurance rates for a Nissan Titan are $1,374 a year including full coverage.
+Comprehensive insurance costs around $260 each year, collision insurance costs $424, and liability insurance costs around $510.
+Liability-only insurance costs as low as $568 a year, and high-risk driver insurance costs $2,966 or more.
+Teen drivers pay the highest rates at up to $5,308 a year.

 Average premium for full coverage: $1,374

-Includes $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+These estimates include $500 deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
 Estimates are averaged for all 50 U.S. states and Titan models.

 Price Range from Low to High

-For the average 40-year-old driver, Nissan Titan insurance prices go from the cheapest price of $568 for minimum levels of liability insurance to a high rate of $2,966 for a driver required to buy high-risk insurance.
+Using a middle-aged driver as an example, Nissan Titan insurance prices range from as low as $568 for just the minimum liability insurance to a high rate of $2,966 for a driver required to buy high-risk insurance.

 Geographic Price Range

-The ranges above highlight why all drivers should get quotes for a targeted area and their own driving history, instead of using rate averages.
+The ranges above highlight why all drivers should compare prices for a specific zip code and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.